helionmusic/rhinobot_heroku/.github/ISSUE_TEMPLATE/bot-not-working.md

 ---

-**Describe the problem**
+**Describe the problem** <!-- Please describe your problem below this line -->
-Replace this text with the description of your problem

-**Have you followed all the instructions?**
-Insert answer here

-**Tried updating the dependencies?**
-Insert answer here

-**Bot version**
+**Have you followed all the instructions?** <!-- Replace the [ ] below with [X] to indicate you followed the instructions.
+Otherwise, please go back and try to deploy the bot again following the instructions properly. -->
+- [ ] Yes, I followed the instructions properly.

+**Tried updating the dependencies?** <!-- Most of the time, updating them should make the bot work again.
+Follow the instructions in the readme to update them. -->
+- [ ] Yes, they are up to date.

-Please let us know the release version of the bot you are using.
+**Bot version** <!-- Please let us know the release version of the bot you are using. -->